UNRELIABLE CURATORS

 Humans are classifiers and our human made categories are always subject to change.
 While classifying we are actively producing knowledge.
 Every act of curating is interpretive.
 We are always situated culturally, historically, and politically and shaped by a specific worldview.
 Recognizing that curating data is subjective does not make the data pointless, it however makes for a more honest and ethical interpretation.

 A critical approach to data is not dismissive but deepens our understanding of contemporary science.
 As anthropologists and historians in this course, we came with an approach to knowledge as being actively made by culture.
-With this course we have come to realize that sciences from seemingly foreign grounds aren’t that different from us after all.
-A fusion of natural science and humanities opens a space of possibilities for different interpretations, perspectives and science practices.
+We have come to realize that sciences from seemingly foreign grounds aren’t that different from us after all.
+We've been taught "to value multiple forms of knowledge, including the knowledge that comes from people as living, feeling bodies in the world."
+D’Ignazio, C. & Klein, L. (2020)

+With this course in mind, it has given us the tools to dismantle the power that lies hidden in curating, categorizing and visualizing data.
+We have examined how the inevitable role of selection in analysis affects the interpretations that can be made.
+We have tried to engage critically with histories that are difficult to capture in static categories, histories that are not one-sided but complex and intertwined with different ideas, places and people.
 The data we produce creates the epistemic grounds for how we interpret our world.
 When curating data, curators need to be aware that they are unreliable curators.
-With this course in mind, it has given us the tools to dismantle the power that lies hidden in curating, categorizing and visualizing.
-We have examined how the inevitable role of selection in analysis affects the interpretations that can be made.
-We have tried to engage critically with histories that are difficult to capture in static categories, histories that are not one-sided but complex and intertwined with different ideas, places and people.

-Drawing on the work from our three assignments this exbihition will highlight our ciritcal reflections on the three stages of collecting, categorizing and visualizing data in curating data.
+Drawing on the work from our three assignments this exhibition will highlight our unreliableness in the three stages of collecting, categorizing and visualizing data in curating data.

 COLLECTING